Rules for use of the ECD by the cleaning stations

 - the tank did not leave the site

-- a visual inspection proved that the tank meets the EFTCO’s definition of clean.
+- the visual inspection proved that the tank meets the EFTCO’s definition of clean.

 4. Rules on issuing of the ECD